needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 The matrices returned by the `Transformation Matrix` node and used by the `Transform` node are obtained directly from visionOS and currently assume a world space that does not match either the simulation scene or the output of the `Position`, `Normal Vector`, `Tangent Vector`, or `Bitangent Vector` nodes.
 The "world space" output of those nodes is relative to the transform of the output volume--that is, it does not change when a bounded app volume is dragged around.
 The `Transform` and `Transformation Matrix` nodes, on the other hand, assume a world space that is shared between all app volumes.
 To get geometry in this world space, use the geometry (e.g., `Position`) node with `Space`: `Object` and transform it with the `Transform` node set to `From`: `Object` and `To`: `World`.

 ## Input Properties
 Shader graph properties must be set to `Exposed` in order to be set on a per-instance basis.
 Globals must *not* be `Exposed`, and global values must be set in C# using the methods of [PolySpatialShaderGlobals](https://docs.unity3d.com/Packages/com.unity.polyspatial@latest?subfolder=/api/Unity.PolySpatial.PolySpatialShaderGlobals.html#methods).

+### Time-based Animation
+Note that visionOS materials do not support global properties natively, and thus PolySpatial must apply global properties separately to all material instances, which may affect performance.
+For animation, consider using the `PolySpatial Time` node rather than the standard Unity shader graph `Time`.
+While `PolySpatial Time` will not be exactly synchronized with [Time.time](https://docs.unity3d.com/ScriptReference/Time-time.html) (notably, it will not reflect changes to [Time.timeScale](https://docs.unity3d.com/ScriptReference/Time-timeScale.html)), it is supported natively in visionOS and does not require per-frame property updates.

 ## Supported Targets
 The `Universal` and `Built-In` targets are supported for conversion.
 For both targets, the `Lit` and `Unlit` materials are supported, as well as the `Opaque` and `Transparent` surface types and the `Alpha Clipping` setting.
 For `Transparent` surfaces, the `Alpha`, `Premultiply`, and `Additive` blending modes are supported.
 No other target settings are currently supported for conversion.
 Due to platform limitations, all materials will have `Front` render face, depth writes enabled, `LEqual` depth testing, and tangent space fragment normals.